Reformed Christianity: Predestination

-Reformed theologians teach that sin so affects human nature that they are unable even to exercise faith in Christ by their own will.
-While people are said to retain will, in that they willfully sin, they are unable not to sin because of the corruption of their nature due to original sin.
+Stemming from the theology of John Calvin, Reformed theologians teach that sin so affects human nature that they are unable even to exercise faith in Christ by their own will.
+While people are said to retain free will, in that they willfully sin, they are unable not to sin because of the corruption of their nature due to original sin.
 Reformed Christians believe that God predestined some people to be saved and others were predestined to eternal damnation.
 This choice by God to save some is held to be unconditional and not based on any characteristic or action on the part of the person chosen.
-This view is opposed to the Arminian view that God's choice of whom to save is conditional or based on his foreknowledge of who would respond positively to God.
+The Calvinist view is opposed to the Arminian view that God's choice of whom to save is conditional or based on his foreknowledge of who would respond positively to God.

-Karl Barth reinterpreted the Reformed doctrine of predestination to apply only to Christ.
+Karl Barth reinterpreted the doctrine of predestination to apply only to Christ.
 Individual people are only said to be elected through their being in Christ.
 Reformed theologians who followed Barth, including Jürgen Moltmann, David Migliore, and Shirley Guthrie, have argued that the traditional Reformed concept of predestination is speculative and have proposed alternative models.
 These theologians claim that a properly trinitarian doctrine emphasizes God's freedom to love all people, rather than choosing some for salvation and others for damnation.
 God's justice towards and condemnation of sinful people is spoken of by these theologians as out of his love for them and a desire to reconcile them to himself.

 Five Points of Calvinism

 Much attention surrounding Calvinism focuses on the "Five Points of Calvinism" (also called the doctrines of grace).
 The five points have been summarized under the acrostic TULIP.
 The five points are popularly said to summarize the Canons of Dort; however, there is no historical relationship between them, and some scholars argue that their language distorts the meaning of the Canons, Calvin's theology, and the theology of 17th-century Calvinistic orthodoxy, particularly in the language of total depravity and limited atonement.
 The five points were more recently popularized in the 1963 booklet The Five Points of Calvinism Defined, Defended, Documented by David N. Steele and Curtis C. Thomas.
 The origins of the five points and the acrostic are uncertain, but they appear to be outlined in the Counter Remonstrance of 1611, a lesser-known Reformed reply to the Arminians, which was written prior to the Canons of Dort.
 The acrostic was used by Cleland Boyd McAfee as early as circa 1905.
 An early printed appearance of the acrostic can be found in Loraine Boettner's 1932 book, The Reformed Doctrine of Predestination.

-The central assertion of TULIP is that God saves every person upon whom he has mercy, and that his efforts are not frustrated by the unrighteousness or inability of humans.